Baked Fish with Herbs

 – chopped parsley;

-– elephant garlic or one whole garlic clove, crushed or sliced, or garlic powder;
+– elephant garlic or garlic one whole clove, crushed or sliced, or garlic powder;

 and emulsify.